jhoooooo/chatbox/README.md

 [Preview](https://user-images.githubusercontent.com/65335648/189489996-99d663ec-ef7b-4e9a-ad10-e9ced9146554.mp4)

+# Announcement

+Repo is archived and only will be use to host Github Pages.
+No update to the overlay code will be made.

 # Twitch Chatbox Widget Overlay
-Free open source customizable theme, template, custom coded CSS for Twitch, Streamlabs, Streamelements chat box widget & overlay.
+Customizable theme, template, custom coded CSS for Twitch, Streamlabs, Streamelements chat box widget & overlay.

 ## Available Features
 - Smoothscroll chat animation